 */

 Description: Application can call this API to find out the capabilities offered by the underlying virtual IPSec accelerator.
 The response may be returned synchronously or asynchronously based on the Application’s preference as set by the flags argument.
 When returned synchronously, the capabilities are returned by the out parameter.
-When returned asynchronously, the capabilities are passed as type struct g_ipsec_cap_get_outargs through the response callback function.
+When returned asynchronously, the capabilities are passed as type struct g_ipsec_la_cap_get_outargs through the response callback function.

 g_ipsec_la_notification_hooks_register